Antonia Dowgray (‘accurate’, ‘conscientious’ and deserving of a ‘special mention’)

 Antonia has prepared numerous professional conduct cases for professional regulators including complex, multifaceted cases involving dishonesty, health and misconduct matters.
 Antonia has also provided legal advice to regulatory bodies on the interpretation of statutory provisions and rules, and has advised on High Court appeals from decisions of first instance committees.
 Antonia presents cases before professional Conduct Committees including substantive fitness to practice matters and interim orders.

-Antonia predominately manages the conduct of disciplinary proceedings before the GDC, the GOC, the GPhC and the ACCA.
+Antonia predominately manages the conduct of disciplinary proceedings before the GDC, NMC and GPhC.

 Antonia has significant experience of preparing disciplinary cases for first instance tribunals through to cases before the High Court.